Parcley27/AeroStream/README.md

 -  `lat`: Latitude (decimal degrees)
 -  `lon`: Longitude (decimal degrees)
 -  `dist`: Distance radius in nautical miles
 -  `caller`: Identifies call source for the proxy server's display.
-Can be anything
+Can be anything, but defaults to the page URL when not locally hosting

 ### Response Format